hestiacp/hestiacp/docs/docs/contributing/quick-install-app.md

 - Using curl to provide configure the app over HTTP.

 ::: warning
 To prevent any issues, make that all commands are executed as the user, instead of `root` or `admin`.
-All the commands that are supplied by HestiaCP do this by default.
+All the commands that are supplied by DevCP do this by default.
 :::

 ## Sharing